jahnltib/471-final/README.md

       ftp> put <filename> (uploads file <file name> to the server) ftp> ls(lists files on theserver)
       ftp> quit (disconnects from the server and exits)

-  The server shall be invoked as: python serv.py <PORTNUMBER>
-    <PORT NUMBER>specifies the port at which ftp server accepts connection requests.
-    For example: python serv.py 1234